belleflowe/group/README.md

 visual file is css for homepage (index file)

 Bathroom - image on homepage. (other images on the slider are a website link, not a file)

+Gallery.html - html file for gallery page

+gallery.css is the css file of gallery page

+gallery.js is the javscript of gallery page